ssshiva1333/Omoikane-Excel-Library-Web-App/README.md

 # Omoikane-Excel-Library-Web-App
-It is a web application which is developed by using Django.\nIt uses excel to store books.\nIt is easy to use.
+It is a web application which is developed by using Django.
+It uses excel to store books.
+It is easy to use.
+It takes backups of excel file to the same directory where excel file is stored.